 To prepare yourself for a job performance review, you’ll want to have as much objective data as possible in advance.

-It is also in your best interest to prepare to be relaxed and poised during the interview, and to be prepared to take good notes.
+It is also in your best interest to prepare to be relaxed and poised during the

 If you have been employed for more than a year or two, then you have probably had performance reviews that surprised you, and reviews that went exactly as expected.